Vocational Rehabilitation Counseling

-The mission of the rehabilitation counseling master's degree program at The University of Memphis is to prepare professional rehabilitation counselors to provide a full range of rehabilitation counseling services to facilitate the personal, educational, and vocational development of individuals with emotional, cognitive, physical, and neurological impairments.
+The mission of the Vocational Rehabilitation Counseling master's degree program is to prepare professional rehabilitation counselors to provide a full range of rehabilitation counseling services to facilitate the personal, educational, and vocational development of individuals with emotional, cognitive, physical, and neurological impairments.

-The Rehabilitation Counseling Program is a nationally recognized training program that offers a 48-semester hour, CORE (Council on Rehabilitation Educations) accredited curriculum.
+The Vocational Rehabilitation Counseling Program is a nationally recognized training program that offers a 48-semester hour, accredited curriculum.
+The program was first accredited by CORE (Council on Rehabilitation Educations) in 1975.
+With the merger of CACREP and CORE, the program was accredited by CACREP from July 1, 2017- July 1, 2023.
 Situated in an urban research university, we offer flexibility to both full-time and part-time students.
 Students are also able to sit for the national Certified Rehabilitation Counselor (CRC) certification exam during the last semester of their course work.

 - State-federal rehabilitation agencies